 Check out these awesome tips to boost your site’s SEO with Google Analytics.

 And that’s it!

-You now know some simple ways to get more visitors, improve your site’s user experience, and boost revenue using the insights from Google Analytics.
+You now know some simple ways to use Google Analytics for your small business.
+Get more visitors, improve your site’s user experience, and boost revenue.

-We hope you liked our article on simple ways to grow your business with Google Analytics.
-If you found this article helpful, also check out our post on ExactMetrics vs. Google Analytics.
+We hope you enjoyed our article on how to use Google Analytics for business growth.
+If you found this article helpful, you’ll want to check out our post on ExactMetrics vs. Google Analytics.